diegocasmo/knowledge/blog-posts/software/2019-08-19-using-postgres-enum-type-in-rails.md

 end
 ```

-The unit test verifies the `status` column is defined in the `Project` model and its column type is `enum`.
+The first unit test verifies the `status` column is defined in the `Project` model and its column type is `enum`.
 Also, it makes sure the `status` enum values are correctly defined as specified in the `status` hash.
 Finally, the last test confirms the `Project` model allows the `status` attribute to be set using the `:active` and `:archived` symbols.

 ### Conclusion